-Insurance: Please contact our accounts for more information
+Insurance: Contact the accounts department for more information

-An externship course is included in this program to provide students with the opportunity to apply their knowledge and skills to real-life situations in a healthcare setting.
+An externship course is included in this program to provide students with the opportunity to apply their knowledge and skills to real-life situations in a pharmacy setting.
 Students are required to complete the required externship hours and other related learning activities prior to graduation.
-Students are not paid for work performed at the externships.
+Students are not paid for work performed at the externship site.

-Students in their final quarter are eligible to take the AMCA Certified Nursing Assistant (CNA) exam.
+Students in their final quarter are eligible to take National Healthcareer Association’s (NHA) Certified Phlebotomy exam.

-Upon satisfactory completion of the training, students are prepared to seek entry-level positions as a Certified Nursing Assistant.
-In which, they are able to be employed in a healthcare settings
+Upon satisfactory completion of the training, students are prepared to seek entry-level positions as Phlebotomists performing the medical procedures, and lab techniques as described above.